764 (organization)

 764 is a decentralized, internationally operating online sextortion network.
 It emerged in 2021 from the CVLT network.

-Although 764 has been described as a "Satanic neo-Nazi cult" by multiple sources, investigations suggest that its members' misanthropic worldview and sadistic tendencies are more significant drivers, with group dynamics playing a key role in further radicalization.
+764 has been described as a Satanic and neo-Nazi cult by some in the media.
+Investigations suggest that its members' misanthropic worldview and sadistic tendencies are more significant drivers, with group dynamics playing a key role in further radicalization.
 Members of 764 frequently adopt the corresponding symbolism but are primarily described as being motivated by sadism.

-764 is classified as a terror network by the United States Department of Justice (DOJ), and is considered a terrorist "tier one" investigative matter by the Federal Bureau of Investigation (FBI).
-The Royal Canadian Mounted Police (RCMP) similarly classifies 764 as an "ideological violent extremist network".
+In 2023, Bradley Cadenhead, the network's founder, was sentenced to 80 years in prison after being convicted of crimes related to the sextortion network.
+764 has been described as a terror network by the United States Department of Justice (DOJ), and is considered a terrorist "tier one" investigative matter by the Federal Bureau of Investigation (FBI).
+764 is designated as a terrorist group by Canada and New Zealand, which considers it as part of the Order of Nine Angles.